Lab4US/gpu-short-course/README.md

 This is a repository for the “Ultrasound/Digital Signal Processing with GPUs — Introduction to Parallel Programming” short-course.
 The course overview is [here (PDF)](slides/US-GPU-short-course-info.pdf).

-**The course has been originally prepared and presented at the IEEE International Ultrasonic Symposium (IUS) in 2021.**

-**Next, it has been revised and extended for the IUS 2022 and 2023!**
+**The course has been originally prepared and presented at the IEEE International Ultrasonic Symposium (IUS) in 2021 Next, it has been revised and extended for the IUS-2022 and IUS-2023!**

 *Note: To be informed about any changes in the future, you can press the "Star" and "Watch" buttons, which you can find in the upper right corner.
 Thanks!*